MicrosoftDocs/partner-center-pr.pt-br/partner-center/azure-reservations-manage.md

 ms.lasthandoff: 11/20/2019
 ms.locfileid: "74252634"
 ---
-# <a name="manage-microsoft-azure-reservations-on-behalf-of-your-customers"></a>Gerenciar reservas do Microsoft Azure em nome dos seus clientes
+# <a name="manage-microsoft-azure-reservations-on-behalf-of-your-customers"></a>Gerenciar Reservas do Microsoft Azure em nome de seus clientes

 **Aplica-se a**